Darxo/Hardened/README.md

 - Fix **Goblin Wolfrider** having no `ShakeLayer` for `BodyPart.All` defined
 - Fix **Wolf**, spawned by a dying **Goblin Wolfrider**, sometimes having an action in the round it spawned
 - Fix **Drums of War** (from Barbarian Drummer) spawning 2 overlay icons on each target
-- Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn
 - Two entities can no longer accidentally get teleported (e.g. via Knockback) onto the same tile
 - Every accessory now plays a default sound when moved around in the inventory
 - Fix Roads spawning directly on the map border